Why Beneficiary Designations Override Your Will

 Beneficiary Designations Trump the Will

 Some people think an updated will is all you need.
 Your will or trust will not override what is named in the beneficiary designation on a life insurance policy, annuity, or retirement account (like an IRA or 401(k) plan).
 The beneficiary designation takes precedence, or as one poker player put it "the beneficiary designation trumps the will."
-And if you don't name anyone on an IRA account?
+What if you don't name anyone on an IRA account?
 State laws can then determine who it goes to.
 For this reason, it is important you update your beneficiary designations to reflect your current wishes.

 Example of Planning Gone Bad

-I worked with a client who's wife worked for a large national defense company.
+I worked with a client whose wife worked for a large national defense company.
 It was a second marriage, and when she got ill with serious cancer, she had a trust drawn up.
 She wanted her two children and husband to each get one-third of her assets.
 However, she did not update her beneficiary designation with her 401(k) plan and so that sizeable account all went directly to the husband.
-He wanted to honor her wishes (luckily for the kids from her prior marriage), but if he cashed in the 401(k) and paid it to the kids he would have to report all the income on his tax return.
+He wanted to honor her wishes (luckily for the kids from her prior marriage), but if he cashed in the 401(k) and paid it to the kids, he would have to report all the income on his tax return.

 How to Review Beneficiary Designations

 Make a list of each retirement account, life insurance policy, and annuity that you have.
-Add two columns to your list; one for the beneficiary and one for a date.
+Add two columns to your list: one for the beneficiary and one for a date.
 For each account or policy write down the beneficiary and the date it was last updated.
 In addition to a primary beneficiary, you should also name a contingent beneficiary.
 This means if the primary beneficiary predeceases you, you have already specified who the account should then go to.

 Keep this list in a binder or file folder along with your other important documents.
 Regardless of any changes, make it a habit of pulling this binder out once a year and reviewing the information in it.